veikman/dmote-keycap/README.md

-# dmote-keycap
+# `dmote-keycap`: Minimal keycaps

-An application that produces a three-dimensional geometry.
+An application that produces a three-dimensional geometry for a keycap that you can put on a mechanical keyboard.

-The output is a simple model of an ALPS- and Matias-compatible keycap for a computer keyboard.
+The purpose of this application is to enable keyboard designs more dense than the traditional 1u, with better dust protection than a “top only” 0.75u cap.

+## Features

+* Supports both ALPS- and MX-style switches.
+* Wraps the body of the switch for minimal space requirements.

 ## Usage